jxmot/zipremote/README.md

-<h1>DRAFT</h1>
-**THIS IS A WORK IN PROGRESS!
-Please be patient, I'm almost done!**

-**NOTE: Looking for individuals to download and tryout the instructions in the README.
-If there are any difficulties with the instructions please create an issue.**

 # Zip Remote

 This repository contains a utility that will zip files within a folder, **or** folder contents recursively on a remote web server and then download them to the client.
 The utility also has the ability to upload a zip file and optionally extract all or part of its contents.